mehulmina064/Golang-Rest-api-Zoho-integration-MongoDB/README.md

 # prodo-golag-api

+install go

-set up env variable and run
+then set up env variable

-go run main.go
+then run server by this command go run main.go